NLnetLabs/rpki-doc/source/routinator/installation.rst

 in an unsupervised Docker environment, prior to launching the container it is necessary to first confirm your acceptance of the `ARIN Relying Party Agreement (RPA) <https://www.arin.net/resources/rpki/tal.html>`_.

-The ARIN TAL file in RFC 7730 format available at that URL will then need to be downloaded and mounted into the docker container as a replacement for the dummy arin.tal file that is shipped with Routinator.
+The ARIN TAL file in RFC 7730 format available at this URL will then need to be downloaded and mounted into the docker container as a replacement for the dummy arin.tal file that is shipped with Routinator.